Nyubu/inter-process-communication/README.md

 ## Problem Details

 ### CPU
-   It will have these registers:  PC, SP, IR, AC, X, Y.
+   It contains these registers:  PC, SP, IR, AC, X, Y.
-   It will support the instructions shown on the next page of this document.
-   It will run the user program at address 0.
+   It supports the instructions shown at the bottom of this document It runs the user program at address 0.
    Instructions are fetched into the IR from memory.
 The operand can be fetched into a local variable.
    Each instruction should be executed before the next instruction is fetched.
    The user stack resides at the end of user memory and grows down toward address 0.